 The Southern Bell Frog breeds in the warmer months (September to April) following a rise in water levels (OEH, 2023).
-Mating occurs on the edge of, or within, permanent waterbodies, flooded plains, and creek pools, in areas with extensive growth of either emergent or submerged vegetation (Cth DCCEW, 2024).
+Mating occurs on the edge of, or within, permanent waterbodies, flooded plains, and creek pools, in areas with extensive growth of either emergent or submerged vegetation (Cth DCCEEW, 2024).
 Egg clusters are laid on the water surface or up to 50 cm below it and rapidly sink.
-The earthen channel in the Development Footprint is unlikely to have permanence of water for a duration long enough (at least four to 12 months) to allow a tadpole to fully develop into an adult, and is only up to approximately 40cm deep, therefore, is unsuitable as breeding habitat for the Southern Bell Frog that may occur.
-There are no nearby water courses or waterbodies that connect with the area EA14 earthen channel.
+The earthen and concrete channel in the Development Footprint is unlikely to have permanence of water for a duration long enough (at least four to 12 months) to allow a tadpole to fully develop into an adult, and is only up to approximately 40cm deep, therefore, is unsuitable as breeding habitat for the Southern Bell Frog that may occur.
+There are no nearby water courses or waterbodies that connect with the area EA2 earthen and concrete channels.